Cores13/Cores13/README.md

-## <center>Explore my expertise in software development to turn your ideas into reality.
-Contact me to collaborate on your next project today.</center>
+## Explore my expertise in software development to turn your ideas into reality.
+Contact me to collaborate on your next project today.

 - 👨‍💻 Everything about me is available at [my portfolio website](https://cores13.github.io)